cloudposse/docs/content/docs/fundamentals/leapp.md

 # Leapp
 [https://github.com/Noovolari/leapp](https://github.com/Noovolari/leapp)

-Leapp is a Desktop DevTool that handles the management and security of your cloud credentials for you so you can log into any AWS account with the click of a button using your native OS keychain.
+Leapp is a Desktop Dev Tool that handles the management and security of your cloud credentials for you so you can log into any AWS account with the click of a button using your native OS keychain.

 ## How-to Guides